ttrine/filter_manager/README.md

 ## Grunt task examples:

 #### Serve task
-Can be used to automate file changes.
+Can be used to automate file changes (deploying, tokenizing, etc).

 * Starts a 'connect' http webserver locally ([http://localhost:8081/](http://localhost:8081/)) (see 'tasks/configure.connect.js') ,
 * Watches for file changes (see 'tasks/configure.watch.js) and runs configured tasks.